GRADUM

 • Applies to cloud PII processors of all sizes; requires GRC tools, cloud monitoring.

-• External audits by accredited bodies; phased upgrades for 2025 edition.
+• External audits by accredited bodies; phased upgrades for the latest edition.

 U.S. SEC Cybersecurity Rules Details